-Enabling children to get the best start in life through universal prenatal, antenatal, postnatal and health visiting ervices and early/family help services.
-The provering parents and carers to the are for and nurture their children, with escalating.
+Enabling children to get the best start in life through universal prenatal, antenatal, postnatal and health visiting services and early/family help services.

 Supporting all children to be ready for school, achieving a good level of development on their language and communication, problem solving and personal-social skills, at home and in early years and community settings.

 Encouraging families to be active, with healthy diet and lifestyles.